9dots/9dots.io-pages/OihTZql.md

 published: true
 type: lesson
 title: Line Follow
-blurb: "This lesson will focus on using the color sensor to follow a line on the ground, as well as an introduction to the switch statement."
+blurb: This lesson focuses on programming the robot to use the color sensor to follow a line on the ground
 org: 9dots
-objective: "By the end of the lesson, the student will be able to identify a programming switch statement and discuss the strategy for programming a robot to follow a black line."
+objective: SWBAT identify a programming switch statement and discuss the strategy for programming a robot to follow a black line.
 attachments:
   - path: "http://uploads.9dots.io/OihVx8V.pdf"
     name: IterationLog (1).pdf